How to Make Hummus (8 Flavors)

-How to make homemade hummus in the four best flavors: traditional, roasted garlic, chipotle, and romesco!
-In just 5 minutes and with minimal ingredients, you can have smooth and creamy hummus.
+How to make homemade hummus in eight delicious flavors!
+In just 5 minutes and with minimal ingredients, you can have smooth and creamy hummus ready for the snacking.

 I think we all go through that one phase growing up where we discover a certain food and proceed to eat only that food for an entire month.
 For me, that food was hummus.
 The time, college.